vitormndc/General/README.md

 This is just a place where I store my modules and scripts as a backup, feel free to use then.

-I suggest using debug mode and going step by step on the algorithms scripts to see ther individual behaviour.

 ---
 CODE SAMPLES:
 ---